stardot/beebem-windows/README.txt

   Quick Save     specify the filename.
 The state is saved and loaded from
                  the 'BeebState/quicksave.uef' file.

+  Video Options - Select the resolution and how many frames get skipped for
+                  video capture.
+If video and audio get out of sync when playing back then try selecting a lower resolution and lower frame rate (more skipped frames).
+  Capture Video - Start video capture.
+Video is recorded at a maximum of 25
+                  frames per second at a resolution of 640x512.
+Sound is captured at the sample rate selected in the sound menu.
+If sound is disabled when capture is started then sound is not recorded in the AVI file.
+If you have Windows XP you can edit the AVIs using Movie Maker and save them as more compact WMV files.
+  End Video     - Stops video capture.

   Exit         - Exit BeebEm

 Comms Menu: